-3. Looked After Children/Young People who Run Away and Go Missing from Local Authority Care
+3. Looked After Children/Young People (including) Unaccompanied Asylum Seeking Children Reported as Missing from Local Authority Care

 The Local Authority has the same duty of care toward all children who are looked after whether they are accommodated under s20 (CA 1989) or subject to Emergency Protection Order, Care or Interim Care Orders.

 The Local Authority's approach to managing missing from care episodes is a key element of its corporate parent responsibilities and helping to ensure the best possible outcomes for all the children that it looks after.

 Where young people are missing from their care placement it is essential that all professionals concerned work closely together and follow the procedures agreed in this protocol.The senior manager accountable for the performance of the Looked After Children Services (Corporate Parenting Manager) in tandem with the police and partner agencies must analyse missing from care incidents, and take steps to minimise any repeat incidents in particular where trends are identified regarding episodes from particular care placements.
 All such children and young people will be considered by the Missing Children's Panel.

 A child/young person under 18 is to be considered missing if their whereabouts are unknown whatever the circumstances of their disappearance and/or there is concern for the child/young person because of their vulnerability, or there is a potential danger to the public.
 He or she is considered missing until located and his or her well-being, or otherwise, is established.